The Black Panther (newspaper)

-Foundation
+History

 The Black Panther Party maintained a commitment to community service, including various "survival programs" developed by individual chapters that, by 1969, became part of the national party's "serve the people program" to connect their commitments to basic social services with community organizing and consciousness raising.
 The Black Panther Party Newspaper was a critical part of the Party's consciousness-raising program.

 The first issue was published on April 25, 1967 in response to the killing of 22-year old Denzil Dowell by police in North Richmond, California.
 Like many stories that would be published by The Black Panther Party Newspaper, the Dowell homicide wasn't covered by the mainstream media, and inspired Newton and Seale to start their own paper.
 The newspaper was most popular from 1968 to 1972, and during this time, sold a hundred thousand copies a week.

+Eldridge Cleaver was the party’s Minister of Information and became the newspaper’s first editor.
+Cleaver was a major influence to the paper’s language and style, while artist Emory Douglas, “shaped the visual content of the paper through his cartoons and graphics.”
+Emory Douglas studied at the City College of San Francisco, and became Minister of Culture for the party.
+He defined his images as “revolutionary art” and would portray the Panthers as warriors with massive armament, police officers as pigs, and made an omnipresence of the black fist.
+Working alongside Douglas were Gayle Asali Dickson and Joan Tarika Lewis, who was the first woman to join the Black Panther Party.
+Its final editor until the dissolution of the Party was JoNina Abron.

 An undergraduate student at San Francisco State, Judy Juanita, served as editor of The Black Panther Party Newspaper during the later 1960s.
 In 1969, two-thirds of Black Panther Party members were women and women were heavily represented among the paper's staff and leadership.

-The artist Emory Douglas, who studied at the City College of San Francisco, acted as the newspaper’s graphic arts designer as well as Minister of Culture for the party.
-Working alongside Douglas were Gayle Asali Dickson and Joan Tarika Lewis, who was the first woman to join the Black Panther Party.
-Its final editor until the dissolution of the Party was JoNina Abron.

-In its later years, the newspaper was used to rally support for members of the party who became political prisoners.
+In its later years, the newspaper was used to rally support for members of the party who were incarcerated.

+After factional splits emerged within the party in the early 1970s, a group based in New York City put out a separate paper, Right On!, which became a forum for the Black Liberation Army.

 The newspaper is archived at California State University, Dominguez Hills.